-• School will have a supply of clean underwear and spare uniform for this purpose.
-(A supply of clean underwear and spare uniforms are available).
+• Parents / carers will supply spare clothes, including clean underwear for this purpose.
+(Nursery also have a small supply of spare clothes on site).

-• If a child is not able to complete this task unaided, school staff will contact the emergency contact to inform them of the situation.
+• If a child is not able to complete this task unaided, school staff will support the child as required and contact the emergency contact to inform them of the situation.